se4ai/se4ai.github.io/about-tools.md

 experience to three, four, five years (and above) offers little extra reduction in observed defects.

-For example, returning to the car data example described above, suppose the car data was generated from  comptuer-aided design package that inputs 100s of attributes about the design to output predictions about the car weight, acceleration and miles per hour (in the city).
-Now our designes want to know what design attributes to change in order to
+For example, returning to the car data example described above, suppose the car data was generated from  a computer-aided design package that inputs 100s of attributes about the design to output predictions about the car weight, acceleration and miles per hour (in the city).
+Now our designers want to know what design attributes to change in order to

 - minimize weight
-- maximmze acceleration
+- maximize acceleration
-- and maximze miles per hour.
+- and maximize miles per hour.

 One way to do that is to generate some data, then sort it such that:

 - the best cars (which are  light and nimble cars with low mph) appear first;
-- the worst cars (which are heavy, slugglish cars with high mph) appear last.
+- the worst cars (which are heavy, sluggish cars with high mph) appear last.

 Applying such a criteria, the car data looks like: